-Dogs tend to drink very less water during winter but they need water to stay hydrated.
-Drinking less water can cause dehydration during winter and the skin becomes very dry.
+Dogs tend to drink less water during winter, but they need water to stay hydrated.
+Drinking less water can cause dehydration during winter, and the skin becomes very dry.
 The dry skin makes paws dry.
 Place some lukewarm water near the pet so they can gulp it every few minutes.

 7. Deal with depression

 Dogs also get a bit depressed when the season changes.
-They will be very lethargic, less active and show no interest in their routine daily activities.
+They will be very lethargic, less active, and show no interest in their routine daily activities.
 This is a sign of depression.
-You must see a veterinarian if your dog is behaving weirdly.
-Depression can make your pet lose weight.
+You must see a veterinarian if your dog is out of sorts.

 Each dog is different!
-A dog needs change according to the seasons.
-Snow time is the best time to play but some dogs have a hard time.
+A dog needs to change according to the seasons.
+Snowtime is the best time to play, but some dogs have a hard time.
 Be creative in playing with your pets indoors.
-There are some breeds which tolerate cooler temperatures and if your pet is one among them, you don’t have to worry.
+Some breeds tolerate cooler temperatures, and if your pet is one among them, you don’t have to worry.

 Keep the Winter Woes Away!